learn-co-curriculum/precollege-intro-software-engineering-track/day-05/lectures/object-orientation/LECTURE.md

 + Create instance methods to have objects take action
 + Convert scripted code into object oriented code

+## Note
++ Reopening classes and the concept of `self` should be considered advanced topics.
+Do not introduce these today unless students are hungry for the material.

 ## Motivation / Why Should You Care?
 Who knows how many people are on Facebook?
 Close to a quarter of the world is on Facebook (roughly 2 billion).
 What do you think the average number of friends a user has?
 What about the number of photos?
 How many likes happen in a day?
 We're talking about trillions of pieces of data that Facebook tracks and stores on huge tracts of land that they bought literally just to store all their data.